littletwolee/ttapi/README.md

     postgresqluser = //user
     postgresqlpwd = //pwd
 6.Use information_schema.sql build DB in your PostgreSQL server
-7.Now, you can start ttapi in your server by "nohup ./ttapi &"
+7.Now, you can start ttapi on your server by "nohup ./ttapi &"

 #Router
 1.get all users